jeff4/a7/src/pages/posts/60-pas-chap8.md

 1. He coined the term 'diaschisis' (from the Greek for 'shocked throughout') to describe how an injured brain can recover cognitive functions through neural reorganisation.
 1. Monakow's holistic model of the brain (what nowadays would be called a model of 'neuroplasticity') was further systematised by another author Hayek read and often quoted, the Gestalt neurologist Kurt Goldstein.
 1. Hayek's idea that the market is a place of distributed knowledge therefore did not proceed from the study of economic phenomena but was first extrapolated from holistic neurology and early theories of neuroplasticity.
-1. In The Sensory Order, Hayek also referred to neurophysiologist Karl Lashley's idea of the brain's equipotentiality, which bears similarities to Monakow and Goldstein's:
+1. In *The Sensory Order*, Hayek also referred to neurophysiologist Karl Lashley's idea of the brain's equipotentiality, which bears similarities to Monakow and Goldstein's:
 	* *Certain mental processes which are normally based on impulses proceeding in certain fibres may, after these fibres have been destroyed, be relearned by the use of some other fibres.*
 	* *Certain associations may be effectively brought about through several alternative bundles of connexions, so that, if any one of these paths is severed, the remaining ones will still be able to bring about the result.*
 	* *Such effects have been observed and described under the names of 'vicarious functioning' and 'equipotentiality'.*